-Review of police probe into death in 1997
+Review of police probe into 1997 death

 Kevin Mcleod death: New review of police handling of case

-The Lord Advocate has instructed that an experienced prosecutor review police handling of a man's death 21 years ago.
+The Lord Advocate has instructed an experienced prosecutor to review police handling of a man's death 21 years ago.

 The body of Kevin Mcleod, 24, was found in Wick harbour on 9 February 1997.